 Israel is the central focus of Bible Prophecy.
 God made an everlasting covenant with Abraham, Isaac, and Jacob to give their descendants a specific land region in the Middle East.
 I believe we are on the brink of seeing this covenant fulfilled in completion!

 Before we examine Psalm 83, I will mention that some see this as an imprecatory prayer that was answered (and thus the war never occurred, as an answer to prayer).
-Others see this war as being fulfilled by the 6-Day War in 1967.
-Yet others, see the complete fulfillment of this war as yet future.
-The main reasoning for this, I believe, is because no one can see how the Third Temple might be built upon the current Islamic Dome of the Rock location.
+I disagree, because the Psalm 83 war was at least partially fulfilled by the 6-Day War in 1967.
+It’s possible that the complete fulfillment of this war is yet future.
+The main debate about this, I believe, is because no one can see how the Third Temple might be built upon the current Islamic Dome of the Rock location.
 The literal fulfillment of Psalm 83 would destroy Islamic resistance.

 Let’s examine Psalm 83, noting the bolded verses for further discussion.

 The Battle of Psalm 83